Virtual Microscopy Core - Out From Under the Microscope

 Advances in digital scanners and the use of high-resolution video screens in computers and mobile devices are revolutionizing the way we look at glass microscope slides.
 Virtual microscopy is doing for slides what e-books have done for printed books.

-“This technology is replacing the need for people to use a microscope to view slides,” said Shadi Qasem, MD, assistant professor of Pathology and director of the department’s Virtual Microscopy Core (VMC), a virtual imaging lab that provides services across our institution as well as to external clients.
+“This technology is replacing the need for people to use a microscope to view slides,” said Shadi Qasem, MD, past director of the department’s Virtual Microscopy Core (VMC), a virtual imaging lab that provides services across our institution as well as to external clients.
 “Physicians, researchers and students can now view slides wherever they have a computer or mobile device and an Internet connection.”